FilWisher/cooperatives/content/about.md

 Welcome to cultural.coop!

 Co-operatives are all about collaborating and working together, both within co-ops and beyond.
-But often it is hard to find the time or motivation to start searching for other co-ops, reaching out to them and beginning to co-operate and support each other.
+But often it is hard to find the time or energy to start searching for other co-ops, reaching out to them and beginning to co-operate and support each other.

 This website aims to help.
 The idea is to encourage collaboration, mutual support and solidarity among cultural co-ops.